Goseck Circle: Astronomical alignment and interpretation

 The Goseck ring is one of the best preserved and extensively investigated of the many similar structures built around the same time.
 Approximately 140 of these structures, known as circular enclosures, have been found.
 Although they all have unique features, they follow a basic architectural principle.
 Few of them have been excavated.

 During a ceremony at the first opening of this site to the public, state archaeologist Harald Meller called it "a milestone in archaeological research".

-Its construction is dated to approximately 4900 B.C., and it seems to have remained in use until about 4700 B.C.
+Its construction is dated to approximately 4900 BC, and it seems to have remained in use until about 4700 BC.
 This corresponds to the transitional phase between the Neolithic Linear Pottery and Stroke-ornamented ware cultures.
 The site is one of a larger group of circular enclosures in the Elbe and Danube region, most of which show similar solstice alignments.

 There has been some debate about whether the site was used to monitor the sun throughout the year or only on specific notable days, and thus about whether calling the site a "solar observatory" is appropriate.
 It has been suggested that the inaccurate name was adopted primarily for marketing purposes.

 Archaeologist Ralf Schwarz suggests the structures at the site allowed coordinating an easily judged lunar calendar with the more demanding measurements of a solar calendar through calendar calculations.